14 Best Things to Do in Sibenik, Croatia [2026 Update]

 2. Garden of the monastery of St. Lawrence

-Nestled within the peaceful courtyard of the St. Lawrence Monastery, this lush oasis boasts over a hundred different species of herbs and medicinal plants.
+Nestled within the peaceful courtyard of the St. Lawrence Monastery, this lush oasis is filled with over a hundred different species of herbs and medicinal plants.

-Take a stroll through the garden and let your senses come alive with the fragrant smells and vibrant colors of the flora.
-This garden is open from 09 AM to 11 PM.
+Take a stroll through the garden and let your senses come alive with the fragrant smells and beautiful colors at each step.
+This garden is open from 09 AM to 11 PM during the season – marked on Google Maps here.

 3. Sibenik city museum

-If you’re a history buff, visiting Sibenik City Museum is a must-do activity during your stay in this coastal town.
+If you’re a history buff, visiting the Sibenik City Museum is a must.
 Founded in 1925, this museum boasts an impressive collection of around 150,000 exhibits.
 This is a lot for a city so small!

 The displays are presented in a multimedia format, with sections dedicated to archaeology, culture, and history, as well as a recent history department.

-The admission fee for adults is only 4 Euros, while children under 12 get in for free.
+The admission fee for adults is only around 6 Euros, while children under 12 get in for free.
 Students also receive a discount.
 The museum is open from 10 AM to 12 PM and then again from 5 PM to 8 PM, so be sure to plan your visit accordingly.

-Double check the info above to make sure that it is still up to date.
+Double check the info above to make sure that it is still up to date: location on Google Maps.

 4. Sibenik’s defense fortresses

-Sibenik is a town steeped in history and culture, and one of the best ways to explore its fascinating past is by visiting its four defensive fortresses.
-I have marked them down on the map below (you can click and save the map via Google Maps).
+Sibenik’s identity is closely tied to its four historic fortresses, each offering unique insights and spectacular views of the town.
+I marked them on the map below (you can click and save the map via Google Maps).

 It may seem too many for a single town, but if you go deeper with the city’s turbulent history, you will understand the need to have so many built.
 They were very important in the defense of the city against the Turks in the late Middle Ages.